archie-mckenzie/flipcards/README.md

 TO DO
 - Integrate JavaScript (currently the website is static)
+- Format the website (specifically text and images) for mobile
 - Add JS map structure for future cards
 - Shuffle function using Fisher-Yates shuffle algorithm
 - Swipe left and right to switch between cards on mobile (Chrome and Firefox on Desktop have a device version that lets you simulate mobile)